MarieHannaert/Nanopore_only_Snakemake/README.md

-# Long-read pipeline
+# Nanopore_only pipeline
 Marie Hannaert\
 ILVO

-Long-read pipeline is a pipeline to analyze long-reads from Nanopore.
+Nanopore pipeline is a pipeline to analyze long-reads from Nanopore.
 This repository is a snakemake workflow that can be used to analyze long-read data specific for bacterial genomes.
 Everything needed can be found in this repository.
 I made this pipeline during my traineeship at ILVO-Plant.

-## Installing the long-read pipeline
+## Installing the Nanopore pipeline
 Snakemake is a workflow management system that helps to create and execute data processing pipelines.
 It requires Python 3 and can be most easily installed via the bioconda package.

 ### Installing Mamba